 Imagine you’re writing a letter to your grandmother to tell her about your first week at university.
 What details and stories might you include?
 What might you leave out?
 Now imagine you’re writing a text about the same thing to your best friend.
-Unless you have a really cool grandmother whom you’re extremely close with, chances are the style of writing and details contained in the two would be quite different.
+Unless you have a really cool grandmother to whom you’re extremely close, chances are the style of writing and details contained in the two would be quite different.
 Identify Your Audience And Adapt Your Writing Style.

 Identifying And Understanding Your Audience

 Before you begin the process of writing, whether it be for personal or business use, you need to take some time to consider who your audience is and what they want from your content.
 The following steps will help you to achieve this:

 1. Determine Who’ll Be Interested In Your Writing

 Let’s say you’ve written a story about an archaeologist who uses Stonehenge to travel into the future.
 Chances are your story will most likely appeal to history buffs and sci-fi fans.
 But what if your main character was a former Marine?
 Then your story could also be of interest to military personnel and their families.
 When you write something, you need to isolate the types of people your writing could be of interest to as a way to determine who your audience might be.

 2. Compare Writing Styles